Japanese Candles Patterns Gold Analysis

 Candles Vs. Bar Chart

-The above patterns is what makes the Japanese candles popular among technical traders and it's why this type of analysis are the most widely used in analyzing the market.
-The analysis for these pattern setups in Gold trade is the same as that one used in stock trading.
+The above patterns make Japanese candlesticks popular among traders who use technical analysis, and that's why this kind of analysis is so widely used for studying the market.
+Analyzing these patterns in gold trading is the same as in stock trading.

 Drawing These Charts in the MetaTrader 4 Platform